ghleex/ghleex/README.md

 ------
 - A member of "Samsung Software Academy For Youth (SSAFY)"
-- Served as an officer(rank: second lieutenant) in the ROK Air Force :airplane:
+- Served as an officer(rank: first lieutenant) in the ROK Air Force :airplane:
 - Majored in Linguistics (Master of Arts) :books: